Knowing who to complain to when you need help resolving a problem with your super fund or financial adviser can be confusing.

-Super funds collect personal information about fund members, including a fund member’s name, address, email address, phone number, date of birth, and Tax File Number.
-Super funds also collect information about a fund member’s beneficiaries, employment details (including salary), and in some situations, information about your health and medical history.
+Super funds collect personal information about their members, including your name, address, email address, phone number, date of birth and Tax File Number (TFN).
+They also collect information about your beneficiaries, employment details (including salary) and, in some situations, information about your health and medical history.

 If you believe your privacy has been breached in relation to this information, you should contact the super fund’s privacy officer to complain.

 If you are unhappy with the response – or if the fund has not responded within 30 days – you can contact AFCA or the OAIC about the privacy breach.